electron/electron/docs/tutorial/code-signing.md

 ### Using Electron Forge

-Electron's favorite build tool lets you sign your `Squirrel.Windows` and `WiX MSI` installers with a few additions to your configuration.
-Detailed instructions on how to configure your application can be found in the [Electron Forge Code Signing Tutorial](https://www.electronforge.io/guides/code-signing-macOS).
+Electron Forge is the recommended way to sign your `Squirrel.Windows` and `WiX MSI` installers.
+Detailed instructions on how to configure your application can be found in the [Electron Forge Code Signing Tutorial](https://www.electronforge.io/guides/code-signing/code-signing-macos).

 ### Using electron-winstaller (Squirrel.Windows)